 Read or listen to our range of patient information about macular conditions

-We have a network of over 300 support groups across the UK, including ones specifically for younger people and Skype groups for those who prefer to interact with a group online, or who are often unable to make it along to a monthly meeting.
+We have a network of nearly 400 support groups across the UK, including ones specifically for younger people and Skype groups for those who prefer to interact with a group online, or who are often unable to make it along to a monthly meeting.

-Buddies offer support and advice to people going for treatment by injection and also to those who experience Charles Bonnet Syndrome hallucinations.
+Buddies offer support and advice to people going for treatment by injection.

 Our professional team of counsellors provide support to those who need help with the emotional impact of sight loss.

 Skills for Seeing trainers help people make the most of their remaining vision by teaching techniques such as eccentric viewing and steady eye strategy.

 Tech Talkers offer advice on technology including iPads, iPhones and tablet computers, either over the phone or by email.

 Befrienders offer a friendly listening ear to people affected by macular disease, maintaining regular contact over the phone to help reduce feelings of loneliness and isolation.

 If you are struggling to get treatment our advocacy service can provide the necessary support to get you the result you need.

 A specifically designed service for people with juvenile macular dystrophies, delivered by a professional genetics counsellor.